 "Traditionally, sports performance training, injury care, and recovery for athletes have been provided by coaches, doctors, and physical therapists.
 Collectively, they have done their best in getting athletes prepared to compete again and back in the game after injuries.
 Nowadays with the highly competitive nature of sports, even at the younger age levels, it has become necessary to "step up" the quality and type of training, injury care, and recovery support to the next level to keep athletes "in the game".

 Sports performance training has seen major advancements of late by making professional and Olympic-level athletic training available to athletes of all ages and abilities.
-It is now common within these training programs to see the fundamentals of sports including but not limited to: speed, explosive power, flexibility, stability and agility, being presented to a much younger, less experienced group of athletes.
+It is now common within these training programs to see the fundamentals of sports including but not limited to: speed, explosive power, neuromuscular assessment, flexibility, stability and agility, being presented to a much younger, less experienced group of athletes.
 These fundamentals previously were not available to athletes until higher levels such as collegiate, Olympic, or professional programs.
 As such, we need to keep in mind the chance of injury still exists at all stages in training.

 Contrary to what we have often heard, speed can be taught, especially in younger athletes because their bodies are still developing.
 In light of today's highly competitive sports environment and the fact that most coaches have little training in the areas of prevention, injury care, and recovery, specialty training from advanced coaches can help give young athletes that "edge" to keep them playing competitively longer.